Summary

 Notable Quotes

-"It's not about demographics; it's about what people are really trying to do."
+"It's not the demographics or names that should drive personas, but what people are really trying to do."

 More Videos